taubman33/react-router/README.md

 let axios = require('axios')
 ```

-To use Axios to query an API at a given url endpoint:
+To use Axios to query an API at a given url endpoint...
 ```js
   axios.get('url')
     .then((response) => {